Band To Watch: Been Stellar

 But once they recovered from that gut-punch, the pair — led by Knapp, Been Stellar’s indefatigable Energizer bunny go-getter and most reflexively talkative member — set about creating a proper band and mini-scene of their own.
 In short order they met guitarist Nando Dale and bassist Nico Brunstein, and eventually, drummer Laila Wayans.
 Been Stellar was off and running, or at least, walking – gigging regularly at venues including Brooklyn’s Sunnyvale, and honing their sound at self-staged shows in gallery spaces.
 The running part, ironically for the New Yorkers, came thanks to attention from the UK.
 In fact, if it wasn’t for ol’ Blighty, we might not be talking about a debut album.

 British indie So Young released Been Stellar’s first EP, and an English embrace, from radio, the NME and more, was swift and intense.
-Within a year the band had played support on tours with three of the biggest in 21st century UK and Irish post-punk acts: IDLES, shame, and Fontaines D.C. (they’ll return to the road with Fontaines on the Irishmen’s US tour in the fall).
+Within a year the band had played support on tours with some of the biggest in 21st century UK and Irish post-punk acts, such as shame and Fontaines D.C. (they’ll return to the road with Fontaines on the Irishmen’s US tour in the fall).
 Last year, they signed to London’s Dirty Hit, and this spring toured Europe with the label’s flagship band, the 1975.
 They’ve headlined their own tours in England, will return there this summer, and spend another month in Europe to end the year, all while their homeland plays catch up.

 Scream From New York, NY, produced by indie rock A-lister Dan Carey (Fontaines D.C., Wet Leg, Squid) should help with that.
 Evolving from an early 2019 through 2021 phase in which self-described “imitative” songwriting and a wry, garage-y vibe led to frequent and ultimately irritating comparisons to the Strokes (I promise the band, no “S-word” in our conversation), they’ve broadened dramatically.
 The new LP can evoke Iceage, on dark and driving opener “Start Again” and the clattering “Can’t Look Away,” and traces of Radiohead on more expansive late-album tracks.
 Four singles and videos released prior to the album drop are sonically varied – from the brutish “Passing Judgement,” a throat-grabbing lead single from February, to the recent “Pumpkin,” a jangly and relaxed contemplation of couples and cohabitation.
 On “Sweet,” an alt rocker that does justice to its name, and on the glorious shoegaze-y closer “I Have The Answer” Slocum, a singer with many vocal weapons, positively soars.